Real estate heir Robert Durst found guilty of murdering best friend | DW | 17.09.2021

 Durst is also suspected of two other murders that have taken place over the past 39 years — including his wife and a former neighbor.

-He was arrested in 2015 just hours before the final episode aired.
+He was arrested at a New Orleans hotel in 2015 just hours before the final episode aired.

+An estranged member of a powerful and wealthy New York real estate dynasty, Durst ran from authorities several times.

+He'd disguised himself as a mute woman for a time when he lived in Texas, and was found with a latex mask to use for a getaway when he was arrested in New Orleans.